Section 11 and 175 Audit

 Full technical support is provided by the Virtual College who have developed the online audit system, and audit user manuals are available below and when you log in.

-You can also download the WSCB guidance to the Section 11/175 safeguarding audit:
+You can also download the WSCB guidance to the Section 11/175 safeguarding audit and a poster with useful tips:

 What is the deadline?

-Initial findings from the overall audit will be published in the WSCB Annual Report in September.
+Initial findings from the audit will be published in the WSCB Annual Report in September 2017.
 Statutory partner agencies will be invited to attend a multi-agency panel in the Autumn to talk through their individual findings and action plan.